david672orford/russian-language-list/for-instructors/public-domain-books.md

 ---
+description: Public domain textbooks, readers, and reference books for you to use in your classes
-title_img: ../assets/images/book-pages-1200x500.jpg
+image: ../assets/images/book-pages-1200x500.jpg
-title_alt: Open books load as tiles with pages up
+image_alt: Open books with their pages up laid out on a table as if they were tiles
+image_credit: Free-Photos (Pixabay)
 ---
 ## Public Domain Books